bloodstiller/bloodstiller.com/content/Articles/Understandingdownloadcradles.md

 lastmod = 2025-04-24
 +++

-## Updates:
+## Updates: {#updates}

 Article originally published on 11-11-2024

 Updated with additional information on 24-04-2025

 ## Introduction {#introduction}